 There is no formal admission process for department honors.
 A student must simply meet the requirements stated above.
 It is recommended that a student interested in honors discuss this with a department faculty member and the chair of the Political Science Honors Committee.

 An honors student, after consultation with a department faculty member, defines the thesis project.
 A three-person committee participates in the thesis project with the student: a principal advisor and two readers.
 It is suggested that once the thesis topic has been determined, the three-member committee meet with the student to make sure that everyone is clear about the project and how it is to be done.
 The principal advisor will be a member of the political science faculty; the other committee members need not be.
 Once the principal advisor is satisfied that a thesis project is close enough to conclusion, the full committee will conduct a thesis defense (oral examination on the thesis).
 Generally, one final revision of the thesis following the defense will bring the project to conclusion.
+When the principal advisor is satisfied that the thesis is complete, the advisor will notify the department Honors Committee Chair, who will in turn notify the registrar’s office by email.

 A thesis may be done on any topic acceptable to the thesis committee.
 Actual research topics pursued by previous students range widely